Matthew-Krueger/www.matthewkrueger.com/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Build docker image

+To build a docker image, use `docker buildx build --platform linux/amd64 -t your-image-name --load .` if on arm.
+If on x86, omit the platform selection.
+This makes sure the image built will be x86.

+## CI

+CI will build a docker image and push it to docker hub

 ## Learn More